theJohnnyBrown/endophile/README.md

 ## TODO

-Currently does not support reference-style links or images, abbreviations, or tables
+Currently does not support the full complement of extensions available through pegdown.
+Pull requests are encouraged.

 ## License